Skip to content

 What your split, rate, and drive ratio are actually telling you.

-Your stroke rate is the most visible number on the monitor.
-Most athletes watch it obsessively during a piece — creeping it up when they feel slow, backing it off when the coach yells at them.
-But rate by itself tells you almost nothing.
-The metrics that matter are split and how cleanly you achieve it.
+Stroke rate is the most visible number on the monitor.
+Most athletes watch it obsessively during a piece, creeping it up when they feel slow, backing it off when the coach yells at them.

 Rate Is a Tool, Not a Target